coreutils: Version-sort ordering rules

 Comparison flow based on above algorithm:

-4. The first character of the first string (‘‘.’’) is compared to the
+4. The first byte of the first string (‘.’) is compared to the first

 6. The returned result is that ‘foo7a.7z’ comes before ‘foo07.7z’.